Amazon Fulfillment Latency, otherwise known as handling time, specifies the number of days you have to ship out an order before Amazon considers it...

 Compared to two-day shipping, think of one-day processing as something that happens on the back end where your customers have less visibility.
 However, it can still make a significant impact on their happiness.

-One-day shipping is your ability to verify a purchase order and process the payment, then creating a warehouse shipment order for your team to start packing.
+One-day shipping is your ability to verify a purchase order and process the payment, then create a warehouse shipment order for your team to start packing.
 By doing this in one day, your team is quickly starting on orders and moving them out the door.

 This prevents your customers from waiting for days, weeks, or even months before the package ships.
 This can be especially frustrating because, as a customer, you won’t get shipping information or estimates from the carrier before then, so you’re just left hoping the company is handling your order and hasn’t forgotten you.